ansible-collections/news-for-maintainers/README.md

 If you are a collection maintainer, please subscribe to this repository using the `Watch` button in the upper right corner of the GitHub web interface.
 If you do not want to get notifications about related discussions, subscribe to issues only.

-The news are made via issues - one per announcement.
+The news are made via **issues** - one per announcement.
+Issues must not be used for anything else than announcements.

+**Discussions** can be used to discuss announcements.
+Do not use discussions for announcements.

 # Examples of news posted via this repository